Your Home is Not a Good Investment

 The Hidden Costs of Homeownership

-Here's the real kicker with your home as an “investment”, its value is locked up in a physical asset.
-It's not liquid like stocks or bonds.
-You can't just tap into that "appreciation" whenever you want.
-In other words, to actually realize that appreciation, you have to sell your home.
-And selling isn't free.
-You'll likely pay realtor fees, closing costs, and potentially even capital gains taxes.
+Here’s the real kicker about treating your home as an “investment”, its value is locked up in a physical asset.
+Unlike stocks or bonds, it’s not liquid.
+You can’t access that "appreciation" unless you sell it—and selling comes with costs.
+Realtor fees, closing costs, and potentially capital gains taxes can all take a bite out of your profits.

-Suddenly, that $1.6 million isn't looking so impressive anymore, is it?
+Suddenly, that $1.6 million valuation doesn’t feel so impressive, does it?

-Now, we’re not saying you shouldn't buy a home.
-A home provides shelter, stability, and a place to build memories (or host epic game nights).
-But let's be real – it's primarily a consumption good, not an investment.
-You're buying it to live in, not to generate wealth.
+Now, we’re not saying you shouldn’t buy a home.
+It’s a place to live, build stability, and create memories (or host some killer game nights).
+But let’s be real—it’s primarily a consumption good, not a wealth generator.

 Historical Home Price Appreciation